teusH/MySense/PyCom/README.MySense.md

 ### WLAN access point
 Default WLAN AP is WPA2 as defined by PyCom firmware ('lopy-wlan-HEXN','www.pycom.io') and is overwritten via main.py with 'MySense-HEXN' SSID.
 This can be redefined by W_SSID/W_PASS in the configuration file (default: MySense-HEXN','BehoudDeParel').
-The wifi AP name will be effectuated after ca 1 hour from a cold (re)boot.
+Unless wifi power management is switched on the wifi AP name will be effectuated after ca 1 hour from a cold (re)boot.
-The WiFi will be switched off by defining 'wifi' (True) in 'power' config dictionary after 1 hour of measurements.
+By default the WiFi will be switched off by defining 'wifi' (True) in 'power' config dictionary after 1 hour of measurements.
 Use this to save energy and security reasons.
+WiFi AP can also be switched on via the remote LoRa command `W`.

 ### OVER The AIR (OTA) update
 Via LoRaWan one can send the command 'W' to the MySense node.
 If the WiFi AP was turned off the WiFi AP will be enabled with the initial `MySense-HEXn`/`www.pycom.io` credentials for one hour.